Bassiny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 3. What about 2?

-script that displays the content of both /etc/passwd and /etc/hosts files
+the script that displays the content of both /etc/passwd and /etc/hosts files

+##4.
+Last lines of a file

+the script to display the last 10 lines of the /etc/passwd file

+##